-- If students withdraw under the UMA withdrawal process before the start of a program for which they have been charged, a student receives a refund of 100% of tuition charges. - If students withdraw under the UMA withdrawal process after the start of a program for which they have been charged but before completion of 60% of the program, students are issued a pro rata refund as follows: - The pro rata amount of tuition refunded is determined by dividing the number of calendar days remaining after a student's last date of attendance in a program by the number of calendar days in the program in which the withdrawal occurred. - The number of calendar days in a program is defined as the number of days from the start of a program until the last day of the last course a student was scheduled to attend in the program.
-Scheduled breaks of 5 calendar days or more and periods of Leave of Absence are excluded from the calculation. - After the completion of 60% of a program, tuition is 100% earned, and no tuition refund is made. - If a student withdraws, in addition to tuition, the student is responsible for the registration fee, if included on the enrollment agreement, upon completion of the first class and books.
-If books are returned, a student may receive a refund of applicable book charges.
-For questions, please contact Student Accounts at 877-250-9799.
+- If students withdraw under the UMA withdrawal process before the start of a program for which they have been charged, a student receives a refund of 100% of tuition charges. - If students withdraw under the UMA withdrawal process after the start of a program for which they have been charged but before completion of 60% of the program, students are issued a pro rata refund as follows: - o The pro rata amount of tuition refunded is determined by dividing the number of calendar days remaining after a student's last date of attendance in a program by the number of calendar days in the program in which the withdrawal occurred. - The number of calendar days in a program is defined as the number of days from the start of a program until the last day of the last course a student was scheduled to attend in the program.
+Scheduled breaks of 5 calendar days or more and periods of Leave of Absence are excluded from the calculation. - After the completion of 60% of a program, tuition is 100% earned, and no tuition refund is made. - If a student withdraws, in addition to tuition, the student is responsible for the registration fee, if included on the enrollment agreement, after completion of the first class